markand/irccd/doc/html/api/module/Irccd.System/function/env.md

 synopsis: "home = Irccd.System.env(name)"
 arguments:
   - "name, the environment variable name."
-returns: "The variable or an empty string"
+returns: "The variable or an empty string."
 ---